 Everything takes time.
 And that’s why the next step in this list is that you should start small.
 It can even be 5 minutes a day when you are completely distraction-free.
 If you are not sure that you can survive even 5 minutes, in the beginning, don’t worry use a timer.

 Why a timer?
-Well, if you can’t survive 5 minutes in the beginning, how do you expect to work on hours on end without being distracted?
+Well, if you can’t survive 5 minutes in the beginning, how do you expect to work for hours on end without being distracted?
 That’s why when you start single-tasking, you should keep a timer on you so that you can time your distractions and try to reduce them slowly but continuously.

 The last but not the least step is to take meaningful breaks between your working sessions throughout the whole day.
 This is because single-tasking takes a toll on you and if you don’t rest your mind and your body, you are never going to achieve the success you desire.